MAGNESIUM - HEALTH BENEFITS, DEFICIENCY, MAGNESIUM RICH-FOODS AND GUIDE TO BEST FORMS OF MAGNESIUM

 Here are the main reasons to pay attention to magnesium—and what your body uses it for:

-• Approximately 99% of the body’s magnesium is found in bones, muscles, and non-muscle soft tissues.
+- Approximately 99% of the body’s magnesium is found in bones, muscles, and non-muscle soft tissues.
 Around 50–60% of magnesium is incorporated into bone hydroxyapatite (a complex calcium phosphate, Ca₅(PO₄)₃OH, which forms the main structural element of vertebrate bones).
-In fact, magnesium plays an even more critical role than calcium for healthy bones and teeth.
+In fact, magnesium plays a more critical role than calcium in maintaining healthy bones and teeth.

-• Magnesium is a key component in more than 300 enzymes in your body.
+- Magnesium is a vital mineral that serves as a cofactor for over 300 enzyme systems in the body, which regulate diverse biochemical reactions, including protein synthesis, muscle and nerve function, blood glucose control, and blood pressure regulation.
 It’s essential for detoxifying your body, participating in energy metabolism and protein synthesis, and supporting countless physiological processes.

-• It is also required for the synthesis of glutathione, a vital antioxidant, and is particularly important for brain health and cognitive functions.
-Magnesium supports your muscles and nervous system, helping reduce fatigue and exhaustion.
+- It is also required for the synthesis of glutathione, a vital antioxidant, and is particularly important for brain health and cognitive functions.

 Reading all this, you can probably appreciate just how crucial this “nearly overlooked” mineral really is for your body—but how can you tell if you’re actually getting enough magnesium from your diet?